fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Smoke is mentioned in the Quran.

-    "Then wait for the Day when the sky will bring a visible smoke, covering the people; this is a painful torment.
+    Then wait for the Day when the sky will bring a visible smoke, covering the people; this is a painful torment.
 [They will say], "Our Lord, remove from us the torment; indeed, we are believers."
-How can they be reminded when a messenger has already come to them, making things clear."
+How can they be reminded when a messenger has already come to them, making things clear.

+    and yet they turned their backs unto him and said: '(He is) tutored (by other humans), a mad man.

+    Verily, We shall remove the torment a little; (but) verily you shall return (unto evil).

+    (Then shall come) the Day.
+We shall seize (them) with a great seizure; verily, We shall retribute.
-    Quran surah Ad Dukhan
+    Quran, Ad Dukhan 44:10-16

+According to many traditions, these Ayats refer to the smoke which will appear near the Day of Judgement.
+It will penetrate into ears (and eyes), and people's heads will look like they have been roasted.
+But it will not trouble the believers very much; they will feel irritation just like in common cold.
+And the whole earth will be just like a house in which fire has been lighted and the house has no window or ventilation.
+This condition will remain for forty days.

+This Sign will be a warning; and as appears from the Ayat, people will be given a chance to come onto right path, and mend their ways.
+The words “We shall remove the torment a little” show that the Smoke will be removed, but the next words “Verily, you shall return (unto evil)” show that after its removal, not many people will heed to the voice of reason.
+Perhaps they will invent some physical or geographical reason for that calamity, and will forget their pledges to Allah that “Verily, (now) we are believers.”

 </details><details><summary>